The career of Zaha Hadid from her visionary projects of the 1980s to prolific success

 Professor Colin Davies

 Prof of Architectural Theory.
 Former editor Architects Journal and contrib to mags worldwide.
-Books: Thinking About Architecture, Key Houses of the Twentieth Century,The Prefab Home, High Tech Architecture and monographs on work of Foster, Hopkins, Grimshaw.
+Books: Thinking About Architecture, Key Houses of the Twentieth Century,The Prefab Home, High Tech Architecture, A New History of Modern Architecture (published by Laurence King) and monographs on work of Foster, Hopkins, Grimshaw.